Samsung/ONE/compiler/q-implant-qparam-test/README.md

-# q-implant-op-level-test
+# q-implant-qparam-test

-`q-implant-op-level-test` validates that q-implant supports common used operators.
+`q-implant-qparam-test` validates that q-implant supports common used operators.

 The test proceeds as follows